 Times have changed.
 Today there’s such a bounty the tables have turned.
 The difficult job is not finding enough foods: it's editing the selection.

 Here are seven delectables that I think represent some of the ingenuity and resources of artisan food makers from our region.

-We stuff our cartooned gift box with Peanut Butter from Koeze in Grand Rapids, Strawberry and Pepper Jam from Farrell Fruit in Ann Arbor, freshly roasted Zingerman's Coffee, Mo’s Bacon Chocolate bar from Vosges in Chicago, Marieke Gouda from Thorp, Wisconsin, Nueske’s Applewood Smoked Bacon from Wisconsin and our Pecan Raisin Bread.
+We stuff our cartooned gift box with Peanut Butter from Koeze in Grand Rapids, Michigan, American Spoon Preserves from Petoskey, Michigan, freshly roasted Zingerman's Coffee, Mo’s Bacon Chocolate bar from Vosges in Chicago, Marieke Gouda from Thorp, Wisconsin, Nueske’s Applewood Smoked Bacon from Wittenberg, Wisconsin and our Pecan Raisin Bread.

 Mary Jane B., Washington, D.C.

 There's been a small change we want to let you know about.

 The recipe for Great Lakes Artisan Box has changed:

 We temporarily ran out of